Learning Today, Leading Tomorrow.

-The International School of Lusaka, founded in 1963, is one of the oldest international schools on the continent of Africa and is currently the third largest school in the Association of International Schools in Africa.
-There are 700 students from over 60 different nationalities.
+The International School of Lusaka, founded in 1963, is one of the oldest international schools on the continent of Africa.
+There are close to 700 students from over 60 different nationalities.
 The teaching staff consists of over 60 professional educators from dozens of countries.

 International School of Lusaka seeks to foster a unified community built on the principles of mutual respect and understanding – a community wherein each individual feels welcome, safe, included and valued.
 Through internationally accredited educational programmes, ISL aims to instil in all students a genuine desire to learn and the conviction that education is life-long and open-ended.
 ISL does not align itself to any political or religious creed.

 Interculturalism and internationalism are the heart of our learning environment, and inquiry, creativity, action and reflection are the pulse.
 We celebrate our diversity by recognising our differences and embracing what we have in common for the benefit of all.